Pranet-Godavarty/Human-mimic-Auto-Typer/README.md

 ### **Critical Limitations**
 ⚠ **Absolute System Lockout**
 - Complete PC unusability during operation
-- All user inputs are blocked/overridden so you cannot use your pc due to mimicing your keyboard
+- All user inputs are blocked/overridden so you cannot use your pc due to mimicking your keyboard

 ⚠ **Environmental Requirements**
 - Target window must: